SPA Passports have a 3 year expiry date

 A one day refresher/renewal course can be completed by delegates ONLY if the renewal course falls within a six month window.

 Six months prior to the passport expiry date.
 This six month window allows plenty of time to arrange a suitable date for refresher training

 We would recommend a date is booked to allow for unforeseen circumstances.
 A planned refresher course may have to be cancelled last minute and the next available course may run after the expiry window has ended.
 This will lead to a delegate having to sit the full two day course again!

 There will be no time gained or lost when renewing a passport as only the year of expiry will change, the date will continue to fall on the original date

-ONLY if a delegate fails to complete a refresher/renewal course within the 6 or 9 month window will the date of the passport expiry change to the new course date
+ONLY if a delegate fails to complete a refresher/renewal course within the 6 month window will the date of the passport expiry change to the new course date

-The current SPA renewal guideline of 3 months after the expiry of passport is no longer acceptable for the above courses.
+The current SPA renewal guideline of 3 months after the expiry of passport is no longer acceptable for any courses as of 31st July 2020.
 The 3 month ‘after rule’ is not in the best interests of contractor safety or client liability

 Consequently, it was decided that with effect from Monday 2nd April 2012 (Petrol Retail) and 1st March 2013 (Mineral Products) the 3 month grace period will end and the expiry date will be the definitive cessation of the passport

 This course has a 5 year programme laid down by CSCS guidelines.
 The course needs to be renewed on or before the expiry date